Integral Movie Nights

 Integral and transpersonal communication

-Considered by some to have been autistic (Asperger’s syndrome) he proposed an experiment that became known as the Turing test, an attempt to define a standard for a machine to be called “intelligent”.
-The idea was that a computer could be said to “think” if a human interrogator could not tell it apart, through conversation, from a human being.
+Turing also proposed an experiment that became known as the Turing test, an attempt to define a standard by which a machine can be defined as “intelligent.”
+He postulated that a computer could be said to “think” if a human interrogator could not distinguish it from a human being through conversation.

 https://en.wikipedia.org/wiki/Alan_Turing